forkiesassds/Supernova/README.md

 -----------------
 Supernova adds the following major features:
 * Support for older versions of the Minecraft Classic Protocol.
-* Dual server list functionality with the ClassiCube and Betacraft server lists.
+* Dual server list functionality with the ClassiCube and BetaCraft server lists.

 **Setup**
 -----------------